ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 **Regular Graph** - A graph where every node has the same number of edges connecting them to other nodes

-**Hamiltonian** - An operator representing the total energy of a physicsl system
+**Hamiltonian** - An operator representing the total energy of a physical system

 **Heuristic Algorithm** - An algorithm that uses guesses and approximations to arrive at an approximate answer much faster than a traditional algorithm